Public Safety Department

 - Ensuring that notification is made to emergency responders (police department, fire department, emergency medical services, etc.).

 - Ensuring that notification is made to the Emergency Management Team (EMT) along with the Crisis Management Team (CMT).

 - Ensuring that Command Centers (designated places at each location) are operational with all necessary communication and emergency equipment.
 (A secondary Command Center will also be designated where reasonable.)

-Contact numbers for emergency service units (Fire, Police, EMS) along with Government agencies (Office of Emergency Management, Board of Health, Environmental Protection Agency, Poison Control Center, American Red Cross, Federal Office of Emergency Management and the National Response Center for Chemical, Oil and Chemical/Biological Terrorism) are also maintained at the Command Centers.
-Medical facilities, utility companies (electricity, water, gas, and telephone) and contractors (elevator, plumbing, electrical, sprinkler, hazardous material cleanup, and smoke/fire restoration) are maintained along with emergency contact numbers for all current staff, faculty and students.
+Contact numbers for emergency service units (fire, police, emergency management service), along with Government agencies (Office of Emergency Management, Board of Health, Environmental Protection Agency, Poison Control Center, American Red Cross, Federal Office of Emergency Management and the National Response Center for Chemical, Oil and Chemical/Biological Terrorism) are also maintained at the Command Centers.
+Medical facilities, utility companies (electricity, water, gas, and telephone) and contractors (elevator, plumbing, electrical, sprinkler, hazardous material cleanup, and smoke/fire restoration) are maintained along with emergency contact numbers for all current staff, faculty, and students.

-Each location is equipped with a reasonable supply of emergency needs.
+Each campus is equipped with a reasonable supply of emergency needs.

-Each location has identified an Emergency Management Team.
-Under their direction the EMT will be responsible for assessment and implementation of emergency procedures (evacuations, lockdowns, crowd control, access controls and coordination with responding emergency services.)
+Each campus has identified an Emergency Management Team (EMT).
+Under the team's direction, the EMT will be responsible for assessment and implementation of emergency procedures (evacuations, lockdowns, crowd control, access controls, and coordination with responding emergency services).
 The EMT consists of representatives from:

 - Student Development and Campus Life